 Co-founder of the St. Adalbert Forum, which brings together several score Christian movements and associations desirous of working together for the sake of a Christian contribution to the shaping of Europe.
 Chairman of the Board of the Forum, whose greatest achievement to date has been the Gniezno Congresses in March 2003, 2004, September 2005 and June 2007.
 Deputy chairman for Europe of the Pax Romana International Federation of Organizations of Catholic Intellectuals in 2004-2008.

 In 2009-2017 Member of the Board of Trustees of the II World War Museum to be built in Gdańsk.
 Member of the Board of the Foundation for the Maximilian-Kolbe-Werk, founded by the German Episcopate Conference.
 From 2010 a member and from 2011 a Board Member of the Maison d'Izieu Memorial in France.
 From 2015 a member of 'Memorial' in Moscow.
-In 2017 he became a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.
+Between 2017-2021 he was a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.